Apr 02, 2024

 Investment in wellbeing

-Making a meaningful investment in the provision of wellbeing care is a huge factor on what care homes are able to provide to achieve outstanding outcomes in the areas discussed above.
+Making a meaningful investment in the provision of wellbeing in care homes is a huge factor on what care homes are able to provide to achieve outstanding outcomes in the areas discussed above.
 Even now, many care homes do not have an activity budget at all, so if they do want to provide outlets for creative or meaningful activities, if they want to buy supplies or do anything else with their residents like go on days out or organise events, they have to fundraise.

 This can put many care homes in difficult positions, and it can be hard for care homes to do.
 Care staff already have difficult jobs and work long hours, and having to fundraise on top of that can easily lead to staff burnout.
 While there is no average budget for activities in care homes, in my experience most companies that do have a budget usually set aside an average of about 50p per month for each person living in care.

-For that amount of money for each resident per month, you couldn’t even buy them a cup of tea, let alone do anything truly meaningful with them, so if we want the quality of life in care homes to truly improve, if you want the people living in care homes you care for to experience the best life that they can, then there has to be an element of investment into wellbeing care.
+For that amount of money for each resident per month, you couldn’t even buy them a cup of tea, let alone do anything truly meaningful with them, so if we want the quality of life and wellbeing in care homes to truly improve, if you want the people living in care homes you care for to experience the best life that they can, then there has to be an element of investment into wellbeing care.
 Ultimately, if more serious investment isn’t put into the provision of wellbeing care, then this has a direct impact on resident happiness and satisfaction, which can manifest in:

 • Limited engagement with the care home community due to a lack of opportunities to do so